whycody/GoNext/Docs/README.md

 - The team is satisfied with the application and their work on the project,

 ### Risk List
+Risk list contains most probably occurring issues during app development.
+We introduce risk scaling depending on their impact on app's functionality and its likelihood of occurrence.
+Impact and Likelihood are measured in skale 1(least) to 5(most).
+Then using formula "RSK1 = PxI" we calculate how dangerous the risk is for the app.
+We set a risk threshold equals 20, meaning that every risk with risk score >= 20 is considered to be dangerous and needed to be mitigated.

   - RSK1 - PxI: 4×4=16; Unequal Contribution from Team Members
     - Risk: Some team members may take on more responsibilities than others, causing workload imbalance and potential dissatisfaction.